Okay, I’m Ready to Change – So Now what?

 - Do you hate?
 What do you hate?
 Where and when did you begin this hatred?
 All hate has been learned and what you learned can be unlearned.

-- Look at how thickheaded and thin skinned you are and ask yourself why.
+- Look at how thickheaded and thin-skinned you are and ask yourself why.
 Why is it important I have to be correct?
 Why do I feel I have to defend my position when someone disagrees with me?
 Why do I get my feelings hurt so easily?

 - What is the difference between ego and inspiration?
 Would you prefer to be inspirational or egotistical?
 Which benefits you the most?
+And define what benefit means to you.

-- How the system of problem, resolution, solution and their affects have on your life?
+- How the system of problem, resolution, solution and their effects have on your life?
 Do you recognize the role advertising has on your life and who advertising is focused on?
 Why we fall victim to advertising all the time?

 - Accept some simple basics: